hpd architecture + interiors

 Artistic and Architectural Interests in Dallas

-Dallas mapWill the pandemic rules ever end?
-We know you’re looking for interesting things to do that don’t warrant a crowd and still allow you to socially-distance from others.
+Are you looking for some inspiration and interesting locations around Dallas?
 As architects, we have a passion for art and design, so we thought we’d share our list of artistic and architectural interests in Dallas so that you can use it to prepare a self-guided design tour for you and your family.
 Here are our 18 outdoor design picks:

 dallas eyeball